comp227/misc/potential-final-project-language.md

-# Full Stack web application development exercise draft
+# Web application development exercise draft

-> This exercise *does not count* as an exercise for the subject studies
+> This is draft language for the final project and is completely subject to change

 In the exercise, a freely chosen application is implemented using React and/or Node.
 A mobile application implemented with React Native is also possible, in which case the recommended development platform is [Expo](https://expo.io/).